 Unlike most of the honey found on grocery store shelves, which is pasteurized by treating it with heat, raw honey is unpasteurized and retains potent natural compounds that provide health benefits.
 As with any high-sugar food, consuming too much honey can lead to weight gain, but incorporating a serving or two of raw honey into your daily diet can provide health benefits while satisfying your sweet tooth.
 Keep reading for a list of the benefits of honey.

 Raw honey is essentially straight from the hive.
 It is unprocessed, unpasteurized, and retains all its antioxidants.
 Unlike pasteurized honey, which is clear, silky, and preserved to last on the shelf, raw honey is cloudy and should be refrigerated.
-Note that honey should not be given to any child under the age of one year due to the risk of botulism.
+Note that honey should not be given to any child under the age of 1 year old, due to the risk of botulism.

 Just like many of the most nutritious fruits and vegetables, raw honey is a rich source of antioxidants called polyphenols.
 Antioxidants fight free radicals in the body—such as those created from exposure to harmful UV rays—and reduce oxidative damage.
 Antioxidants can thus protect against cellular aging and premature cell death, inflammation, and DNA damage.
 Research has demonstrated the ability of antioxidants to reduce the risk of certain cancers, heart disease, and other lifestyle diseases.

 Raw honey has been a staple medical treatment for wounds and infections for centuries.
 This is because it contains hydrogen peroxide, an antiseptic that can kill harmful bacteria and fungi.
 Using raw honey as a salve on open wounds may reduce the risk of infection and expedite healing, as it has also been found to increase tissue regeneration with cuts, wounds, and burns.

 3. Raw honey can boost the immune system